IJES-logo

 Postscripts

-A. List of “Peacemakers Retreat” Participants:
+A. “Peacemakers Retreat” Participants:

 B. Thomas Merton’s Initial “Peace Meeting” Notes: [16]